mrismanaziz/Reforestation/README.md

-## A steak pun is a rare medium well done.
+## What do you get when you cross a chicken with a skunk?
+A fowl smell!